NeotomaDB/AMQUA_binder/README.md

 ## How to use this repository

-This is a simple Binder  file that contains two use cases of the Neotoma package for the EPD 2022 Workshop.
+This is a simple Binder  file that contains two use cases of the Neotoma package for the AMQUA 2022 Workshop.